 Anhydrous Ammonia - is the liquefied form of pure ammonia gas.
+It is a colorless gas or truck terminals for distribution to consumers.
+Odorant is not added to these products beform of pure ammonia gas.
 It is a colorless gas or liquid with an extremely pungent odor.
 It is normally transported through transmission pipelines and is used primarily as an agricultural fertilizer or industrial refrigerant.